ram02z/alinet/README.md

 # ALINet

-> ALINet utilizes video lectures to generate high-quality questions pertinent to the provided educational content
+The goal of this project is to utilise video lectures to generate high-quality questions pertinent to the provided educational content.

+It accompanies the paper "Examining the Feasibility of AI-Generated Questions in Educational Settings" submitted to [TAS 2024](https://symposium.tas.ac.uk/2024/).

 ## Getting started